natalienma/llmlingua2/README.md

 ![alt text](plot_sat_original_vs_compressed.png)
 *llama3.2 seems to be arbitrarily equally as good at answering original and compressed SAT English questions.*
 There seems to be no strong relationship between performance of compressed vs. uncompressed, but sometimes, **compressed passages outperform uncompressed passages.**
-This strongly suggests that compression is not necessarily harmful.
+Compression is not necessarily harmful.

 ---